-The Natural Resource Conservation Division (559-713-4531) provides guidance, education, and management of the City’s natural resources for the benefit of Visalia’s citizens to help assure adequate water supplies, meet recycling mandates, reduce energy consumption, improve air quality and generally preserve and conserve our limited resources.
-Additionally, the Division manages the City’s cleanup of contaminated properties and operates the Visalia Household Hazardous Waste Collection Center in partnership with Tulare County.
+The Natural Resource Conservation Division (559-713-4532) provides guidance, education, and management of the City’s natural resources for the benefit of Visalia’s citizens and businesses to meet State recycling mandates.
+Additionally, the Division operates the Visalia Household Hazardous Waste Collection Center in partnership with Tulare County Health & Human Services Agency.

 Click on a link below to learn about other conservation programs available here in Visalia:

 Trees and water are both precious resources.
 Trees make our houses feel like home–they also improve property values, clean our water & air, and even make our streets safer & quieter.
 When we water wisely and maintain our trees carefully, we enjoy a wide range of benefits at a low cost and with little effort.
 Trees are an important part of any community, not only from the joy it brings, but the quality of life that it provides.
-Trees positively alter our environment, reduce carbon emissions, improve air quality, protect the land, provide us food, create oxygen and sustain life.
-As our climate changes we need to protect our trees, adapt to our changing environment and make choices that benefit us while preserving our water resources.
-The California Urban Forest Council offers tips on how you can help your trees survive the drought.
-For more information click on Trees and on this article.
+Trees positively alter our environment, reduce carbon emissions, improve air quality, protect the land, provide us food, create oxygen, and sustain life.
+As our climate changes we need to protect our trees, adapt to our changing environment, and make choices that benefit us while preserving our water resources.
+The California Urban Forest Council offers tips on how you can help your trees survive during a drought.
+For more information, click on Trees.

 The City of Visalia Utility Billing is handled in house by City of Visalia staff.
 You can learn more at Utility Billing.